smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     - Operating system: **Windows**

-    - Region: any Azure region in which you can create Azure Web Apps in the target subscription
+    - Region: any Azure region in which you can create Azure Web Apps in the target subscription.

-    - App Service plan: accept the default
+    - App Service plan: accept the default.

-    - Sku and size: **Shared D1**
+    - SKU and size: **Shared D1**

 6. On the **Monitoring** tab of the **Web App** blade, specify the following setting and select **Review + create**: